cloudyspells/PSRule.Rules.AzureDevOps/docs/security-best-practices.md

 [!INCLUDE [version-lt-eq-azure-devops](../../includes/version-lt-eq-azure-devops.md)]

-> This document is taken from [https://learn.microsoft.com/en-us/azure/devops/organizations/security/security-best-practices?view=azure-devops](https://learn.microsoft.com/en-us/azure/devops/organizations/security/security-best-practices?view=azure-devops) and is updated to reflect how the rules from this repository indicated in **bold** are related to the best practices in the original document.
+> This document is taken from [https://learn.microsoft.com/en-us/azure/devops/organizations/security/security-best-practices?view=azure-devops](https://learn.microsoft.com/en-us/azure/devops/organizations/security/security-best-practices?view=azure-devops) and is updated to reflect how the rules from this repository indicated with :o: **bold** are related to the best practices in the original document.

 When you're working with information and data, particularly in a cloud-based solution like Azure DevOps Services, prioritizing security should always be your primary concern.
 While Microsoft maintains the security of the underlying cloud infrastructure, it's your responsibility to configure security in Azure DevOps.